MindyBaby/L2O-Based-on-Rate-Decay/README.md

 Optimization strategy generation: The trained model can generate appropriate optimization strategies for new tasks without relying on traditional hand-designed optimization methods.
 ### 4. Some limitations of L2O:
 L2O generally lacks control over the magnitude of iterations and often relies directly on the updating of model parameters, which may lead to gradient explosions or other instability issues.
+### 5. Contribution
+Introduce a step-size control mechanism with a learning rate decay strategy, aiming to enhance the stability of the optimization algorithm when handling optimization problems.